rivelles/learning/books/designing-data-intensive-applications/chapter-9.md

 top of it.

 Assuming we have a linearizable register that stores an integer, we can use a compare-and-set operation to increment the value attach it to all messages we send to the nodes.
+With this, nodes can control the order of messages they process.